ros-navigation/docs.nav2.org/plugin_tutorials/docs/filtering_of_noise-induced_obstacles.rst

   More formally, an obstacle is discarded if there are no obstacles among the adjacent eight cells.
   This should be sufficient in typical cases.

-  If a some sensor generates intercorrellated noise-induced obstacles and small obstacles in the world are unlikely, small groups of obstacles can be removed.
+  If some sensor generates intercorrellated noise-induced obstacles and small obstacles in the world are unlikely, small groups of obstacles can be removed.
   To configure the ``DenoiseLayer`` to such cases and understand how it works, refer to the section `How it works`_.

 2. Run Nav2 stack